glassroom/goom_ssm_rnn/README.md

 The model, in all variants we tried, trains to competitive performance on all toy tasks we tested.

 Out of curiosity, we also partially trained a larger RNN (`d_emb=768`, `n_hid=24`, `d_hid=32`, `n_res=24`; 124M parameters) on approximately 10B tokens randomly sampled from The Pile, with a sequence length of 1024 tokens, using the GPT-2 vocabulary, and saw cross-entropy loss decline to approximately 2.7.
-The state of the art for models of comparable size, trained on at least 30x more tokens, is approximately 2.4.
+State-of-the-art cross-entropy for models of comparable size, trained on at least 30x more tokens from better datasets, is approximately 2.4.
+This partial experiment suggests our RNN model can be scaled up to non-toy tasks.

 ## Convenience Methods